-Course One: Developing a Personal Philosophy of Leadership and Ethics
+Course 1: Developing a Personal Philosophy of Leadership and Ethics

 Course 2: Leading Others Ethically

 Course 3: Ethical Leadership in Organizations

-Course Four: Ethics and the Challenge of Leadership
+Course 4: Ethics and the Challenge of Leadership

 This program utilizes Phi Theta Kappa International Honor Society’s Leadership Development Studies: A Humanities Approach as a foundational component to the learning process.
 Through a variety of learning methodologies such as written case studies, video case analysis, and interactive learning processes, the student will not only study leadership, but will experience leadership within a nurturing, learning environment.

 Ideally, this course will be presented to an integrated group of students from public safety professions.
 A focus of this program is to provide public safety members with a greater understanding and appreciation of the mutual concerns and issues, which exist within public safety leadership.
 Further, it is the goal of this program for each student to exercise effective leadership in all aspects of life.